mikeparisstuff/appsync-ci-cd-starter/README.md

-# CI / CD for AWS AppSync Starter Kit
+# AWS AppSync CI / CD Starter Kit

 This repository serves as a starting point for teams that want to build a continuous integration and deployment pipeline for AWS AppSync applications.